 Meat is made up of four basic elements, protein, fat, trace materials and water.
 Beyond Meat extract these same elements from plants to rebuild meat from the ground up, without the animal cruelty associated with beef production.
 The primary source of protein in their products come from peas, which means they are all soy, gluten and GMO free.

 These burgers really do look, cook, taste and behave just like Beef burgers.
-Developed over seven years Beyond Meat have really worked to understand meat and what consumers want from it.
-They have taken those leanings to rebuild that same sensory experience using plants.
+Developed over seven years Beyond Meat have worked to understand meat and what consumers want from it.
+Then, they took those leanings to rebuild that same sensory experience using plants.

 ‘Ok, literally sign me up’ (Buzzfeed)